rahul-dethe/ann_mpi/README.md

 - Input files

 **Remarks:**
-Environment and code are set up, but the implementation still needs to be retested for a final conclusion.
+The environment and code are set up.
+The environment and code are set up.
+The application is currently running.
+Once all the results are available, will upload them here.

 ---